-Student Learning Outcomes
+Course Student Learning Outcomes

 Student Learning Outcomes identify the knowledge, skills, abilities and attitudes that students will be able to demonstrate at the end of a course or program of study.
-Student Learning Outcomes are assessed regularly, and assessment results are used for making improvements to the course, and/or the program, if necessary.
+Student Learning Outcomes are assessed regularly, and assessment results are used for making improvements to the course, if necessary.